 The Sprint 3 is the Sprint 9’s younger brother and boasts all of design finesse inherent to the range.
 Sturdy and well put together, with an elegantly neat design whose simplicity belies just how much fun it is to use, the Sprint 3 is a work of brilliance.

-Other than this, though, you get far more than you pay for with a straightforward, elegant and incredibly well built machine.
+Other than this, though, you get far more than you pay for with a straightforward, elegant and incredibly well built machine that has an impressive 2 year at home repair warranty.

 JLL S300 Premium Treadmill